 Culture has always fascinated me—whether it’s the vibrant culture of a city or the unique brand culture that shapes companies.
-But to be frank, I’m not 100% sure what exactly constitutes “culture.”
+But to be frank, I’m not 100% sure what “culture” exactly means.
 Is it a kind of vibe, or is there more to it?

-Let’s better understand the concept of culture and find out how different disciplines define the term; and what we can learn from it for developing a strong brand culture.
+Let’s better understand the concept of culture, find out how different disciplines define the term, and see what we can learn from those to develop a strong brand culture.

 What is Culture?

-Culture is a complex term because it means different things to different people.
+Culture is a tricky term because it means different things to different people.

 Culture is one of the two or three most complicated words in the English language.